bbauska/W3Cx-5of5/README.md

 &lt;/html&gt;
 </pre>

-Note that to remove an event listener, you should have added it with its named function, so that we can pass it to both addEventListener and removeEventListener.
+<p>Note that to remove an event listener, you should have added it with its named
+function, so that we can pass it to both addEventListener and removeEventListener.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-4-3">2.4.3 The event object</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The event object is the only parameter passed to event listeners.
+<p>The event object is the only parameter passed to event listeners.</p>

-Typical example:
+<p>Typical example:</p>

 <pre>
 1.  function processClick(<b>evt</b>) {